-In order to start using the software on your PC you would have to first install the contents of the CD to your PC.
+In order to start using the software on your .PC you must first install the contents of the CD to your PC.
 This procedure is refered to as "installation procedure".
-Please follow the below listed instructions in order to successfully install FUTURA on your personal computer.
+Please follow the instructions below in order to successfully install the software for your FUTURA sewing & embroidery machine on your personal computer.

-The FUTURA software comes on a CD-ROM disc.
+The software for your FUTURA sewing & embroidery machine comes on a CD-ROM disc.